keithalewis/papers/um.md

 $D_t = \exp(-\int_0^t f_s\,ds)$.

 As we will see below, the prices of all
-(non-risky) fixed income securites are determined by the deflator.
+(non-risky) fixed income securities are determined by the deflator.

 ### Zero Coupon Bond